francesbelleza/mindfulness-tracker/README.md

 - pip
 - PostgreSQL (or use Supabase)
 - OpenAI API key
-- Google Cloud account with Text-to-Speech API enabled
+- ElevenLabs API key
+- Supabase account (for database and storage)

 ### Installation